UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

     - If your cursor is sluggish at low speeds, you want to:
       - either lower xceleration
       - or increase baseSpeed
-    - If you struggle to cover large distance with single swipe, you want to:
+    - If you struggle to cover large distances with a single swipe, you want to:
-      - set xceleration to either `0.5` or `1.0` (or somewhere inbetween)
+      - set xceleration to either `0.5` or `1.0` (or somewhere in-between)
       - and then increase speed till you are satisfied
-    - If cursor moves non-intuitively:
+    - If the cursor moves non-intuitively:
       - you want to either lower xceleration (`0.5` is a reasonable value)
       - or increase baseSpeed
-    - If you want to make cursor more responsive overall:
+    - If you want to make the cursor more responsive overall:
       - you want to increase speed

   (Mostly) reasonable examples (`baseSpeed speed xceleration midSpeed`):